 Best classes | Rogue, Ranger, Wizard, Warlock |

-Tall, sleek, and pointy-eared, The DnD Elf is a graceful being, most at home in ethereal forests and magical realms.
+Tall, sleek, and pointy-eared, The DnD Elf is a graceful being, most at home in ethereal forests.
 Their Darkvision and proficiency in either Insight, Perception, or Survival make them excellent stealthy scouts.
 Elves also have advantage on saving throws against being charmed, and they enter trances instead of going to sleep at night.

-They also have some natural magical abilities, decided by their Elven Lineage.
-In the 2014 rules, these were distinct subraces that offered additional ability score increases and features.
+Each Elf has an Elven Lineage that decides some of their natural abilities.
+In the 2014 rules, these Lineages were distinct subraces that offered additional ability score increases and features.
 The stats have been removed, but you can still decide your Elf’s extra spells and powers based on whether they are a Drow, High Elf, or Wood Elf.

 Learn more in our DnD Elf species guide.